abitofdev/ensure-value/README.md

 ## Usage

 ensure-value aims to make function protection as simple as possible through the use of **validation chaining**.
-The library provides a collection of simple, independent and autonomous data validators for various data types which can be chained together to ensure data correctness and validity. [_See the validators section for a full list_.](#validators)
+The library provides a collection of simple data validators for various data types which can be chained together to ensure data correctness and validity. [_See the validators section for a full list_.](#validators)

 ### How it works